Recognition

 In addition to a monetary gift, the annual Staff Award winners are recognized at the Faculty and Staff Honors Luncheon and receive a plaque to commemorate their achievements.

-Show your L.O.V.E.
+Show Your L.O.V.E.

 At Georgia Tech, we strive to Live Our Values Everyday (L.O.V.E.
 GT).
 To reach our goals, our community’s actions must be firmly grounded in our shared values, including behaviors, practices; policies; processes; and rewards that demonstrate our commitment to Georgia Tech.